 Health minister Greg Hunt’s private health insurance announcement might have promised to make the system “simpler and more affordable” but it delivered more for private health insurers’ bottom lines than for Australians’ budgets.
 It also highlighted the contorted, confused and controversial logic that underpins the government’s push for taxpayers to finance a two-tiered healthcare system.

 Growing dissatisfaction with private health insurance has been evident for some time now, and it shouldn’t come as a surprise.
-Premiums have increased 54.6 per cent since 2009, with the average increase in 2017 at 4.9 per cent, 3.3 times the rate of general inflation in 2016.
+Premiums have increased 54.6 per cent since 2009, with the average increase in 2017 at 4.9 per cent, 3.3 times the rate of general inflation in the preceding twelve months.
 Simultaneous cuts to the private health insurance rebate (which decreases if average premiums increase by more than the CPI) mean that the cost of the average policy this year rose by 6.1 per cent.
 People are increasingly finding that they are substantially out-of-pocket when they use the private hospital system and that ancillary cover is lagging behind premium increases and the growing costs of services.

 Small wonder that complaints to the Private Health Insurance Ombudsman have increased significantly, or that people have been dropping or downgrading their insurance policies to cope with the rising cost of energy, housing, food, transport, education and other basic living expenses.